 Discovery ads are the ones that show up in search results and the suggested video section.
 They include your thumbnail and a headline that can draw users to click on the ad based on the image and text of the ad.
 Discovery ads count as views every time somebody clicks on the ad.

-Pros of Discovery Ads
+Discovery Ads Example

 In short, in-stream ads are typically best whenever you're trying to get a conversion (such as a purchase or sale), while discovery ads are best for engagement.